 The statutory fee is the fee that a council may levy for issuing a Certificate.
 If your Certificate is issued by a building certifier then they are able to charge a private fee for performing this function.

-If you can't find a document, try searching PlanSA's resources library.
+If you can't find a document, try searching the PlanSA resources library.

 - Apply for a Certificate of Occupancy (PDF, 1935 KB)